 Before You Start (Critical Safety Checklist)

 - Back up important files to an external drive or cloud storage.
-Partition changes are safe when done carefully, but a backup is your safety net.

-- Press Windows + I → Privacy & security → Device encryption → Turn off (or, on Pro/Enterprise: Control Panel → BitLocker Drive Encryption → Suspend protection on C:).
+- Press Windows + I → Privacy & security → Device encryption → Turn off

-- Sign in as an administrator.
+- Sign in using an administrator account.

 Some links are affiliate links, which means we may earn a small commission if you buy through them—at no extra cost to you.
 Thanks for helping us keep this guide free!